-This course is for students enrolled in STEM programs or for students who need to take either MA115 Intermediate Mathematics or MA171 Foundations of Mathematics 1 and who, according to placement test results, need preparation for subsequent mathematics courses.
+This course is for students enrolled in STEM programs or for students who need to take either MA115 or MA171 and who, according to placement test results, need preparation for subsequent mathematics courses.
 It develops basic skills and the understanding of elementary algebra.
 Topics include arithmetic computations, measurement and geometry, percentages, ratio and proportion, linear equations, polynomials, and an introduction to graphing lines.
-Prerequisite: An appropriate placement test score or MA089 Arithmetic.
+An appropriate placement test score or MA089 Arithmetic.